chitkarian-19/Numerical-Aperture/README.md

 # Numerical-Aperture
-It find the numerical Aperture along with standard errors
+It find the numerical Aperture.
+It is written in HTML ,CSS and Java-Script .